Glossary of Mobile Phone Terms – Helping You to Understand some of the Jargon

 Bluetooth is a short-range wireless technology that uses radio waves to enable different electronic devices to communicate with each other.
-The name comes from the Danish King Harald Bluetooth, who helped to unite warring countries in the 10th century.

 GPS stands for ‘Global Positioning System’.
 This satellite-based global navigation system is the technology behind Google Maps, Google street view and other location-based apps you use on your mobile device.

 If you’ve seen this setting on your camera and wondered what it is, HDR stands for ‘high dynamic range’.
 HDR takes a series of photos, each shot with a different exposure, then combines the best parts of each image.
 This should result in a better quality photo, so there’s less of a difference between what you’re seeing and what your phone can capture.